DGT DOCS

 3.1 Scalable Architecture Design

 The DGT Platform is a Distributed Ledger Technology (DLT) class software, deployed to solve objectives of distributed data storage, processing, and presentation to end users of TCP/IP networks.
 Although the taxonomy of DLT solutions is still evolving, the figure below presents one of the well-known attempts to systematize the concepts of this area (see Hyperledger Sawtooth, Security Assessment Technical Report.
-The Linux Foundation, 2017 | Available on foundation site).
+The Linux Foundation, 2017 | ).
 It is easiest to imagine the DLT network as a distributed database (albeit only within certain limits, as the technology is much more versatile than just a data organization and storage system) in which there are N participants (agents, nodes), each of which has its copy of the data.

 The entire network is organized in such a way as to ensure the integrity and consistency of data, provided that many participants have access to the record.
 The main properties of such systems include: